redeemer5/ASP.Net-Rovil-Project/README.md

 # Tip
 <p> To use the system to your liking then you will have to create your own database that will connect with the application </p>
+<p> Also make sure that you have visual studio 2017 or older to run the application </p>